tomasz-lewicki/py-pbay/README.md

 python3 example_csv.py /dev/ttyUSB0
 ```

+## 3. Calibration
-3. Before use, be sure to override the values in examples with your own calibration values
+Before use, be sure to override the values in examples with your own calibration values